-Alpha International Academy connects international students seeking a quality post-secondary education with one of the leading colleges in Ontario.
-The Academy is affiliated with St. Lawrence College, who provides oversight over all curriculum, faculty, and operational quality for college-level programs delivered at Alpha’s Toronto campus.
-Students can learn how to apply through Alpha at: alphacollege.ca/how-to-apply and are considered enrolled at St. Lawrence College once admitted.
+Alpha College of Business and Technology connects international students seeking a quality post-secondary education with one of the leading colleges in Ontario.
+The Alpha College of Business and Technology is affiliated with St. Lawrence College, who provides oversight over all curriculum, faculty, and operational quality for college-level programs delivered at Alpha’s Toronto campus.
+Students can learn how to apply through Alpha at: https://alphacollege.ca/how-to-pay-my-fees/ and are considered enrolled at St. Lawrence College once admitted.
 Graduates receive a St. Lawrence College diploma or graduate certificate, depending on their course of study.

-Visit the Alpha International Academy website for more information: alphacollege.ca
+Visit the Alpha College of Business and Technology website for more information: alphacollege.ca

 This course will provide students with the skills to communicate effectively in a professional health care environment.
 Students will produce and communicate correspondence that reinforces strategic and operational goals of the organization.
 Students will be required to use a variety of research tools and technologies (including social media) to prepare and communicate effectively with a variety of stakeholders.